Church of the SubGenius: Conspiracy and "Slack"

 The Church of the SubGenius's literature incorporates many aspects of conspiracy theories, teaching that there is a grand conspiracy at the root of all lesser ones.
 It says that there are many UFOs, most of which are used by the conspiracy leaders to monitor humans, though a few contain extraterrestrials.
 In the Church's view, this conspiracy uses a façade of empowering messages but manipulates people so that they become indoctrinated into its service.
 The Church calls these individuals "pinks" and states that they are blissfully unaware of the organization's power and control.
 SubGenius leaders teach that most cultural and religious mores are the conspiracy's propaganda.
 They maintain that their followers, but not the pinks, are capable of developing an imagination; the Church teaches that Dobbs has empowered its members to see through these illusions.
 Owing to their descent from Yetis, the Church's followers have a capacity for deep understanding that the pinks lack.
 Cultural studies scholar Solomon Davidoff states that the Church develops a "satiric commentary" on religion, morality, and conspiracies.

 SubGenius members believe that those in the service of the conspiracy seek to bar them from "Slack", a quality promoted by the Church.
-Its teachings center on "Slack" (always capitalized), which is never concisely defined, though Dobbs is said to embody it.
+Its teachings center on "Slack" (always capitalized).
+While Slack is never concisely defined, Dobbs is said to embody it.
 Church members seek to acquire Slack and believe it will allow them the free, comfortable life (without hard work or responsibility) they claim as an entitlement.
 Sex and the avoidance of work are taught as two key ways to gain Slack.
 Davidoff believes that Slack is "the ability to effortlessly achieve your goals".
 Cusack states that the Church's description of Slack as ineffable recalls the way that Tao is described, and Kirby calls Slack a "unique magical system".